Honors and AP

 If you have any questions, contact Mr. Siedlecki email@example.com.

-Students will receive the textbook before leaving school in June along with a handout containing required reading assignments from your textbook and a written assignment to complete for this course.
+Students should have received the textbook before leaving school in June along with a handout containing required assignments.

-*There is an additional reading /writing assignment that will be given at the beginning of the second trimester which will be chosen by the student from the list below.
+There is an additional reading /writing assignment that will be given during the third trimester which will be chosen by the student from the list below.

 - Aamodt,Sandra: Welcome to Your Brain: Why You Lose Your Car Keys But Never Forget How To Drive and Other Puzzles of Everyday Behavior (Available on Overdrive)